kushberrycream/spacex/README.md

 - [CSS3](https://www.w3.org/Style/CSS/Overview.en.html)
     - CSS allows me to make my site attractive and unique.
 - [JavaScript](https://www.javascript.com/)
-    - JavaScript is the main technology used it allows me to provide data to my users.
+    - JavaScript is the main technology used it allows me to provide data to my users whilst also improving the experience.
 - [Axios](https://github.com/axios/axios)
     - Axios allows me to make XMLHttpRequests with a single line of Code.
 - [EmailJS](https://www.emailjs.com/)